samhita-l/rehs2024/README.md

 ## Find unique modules/users
 One of the core functionalities is sifting through the data to find unique users and modules.

-Hashing option: some modules, despite having the same name, differ depending on their origin.
+Hashing option: despite having the same name, some modules differ depending on their origin.
 Automatic 7-digit hashing is included by default, but if you want to be more specific and generate an MD5 hash for each module based on its path, just type `"--hash"`.
 ### Display as a List
 Queries:
   - `"-users" or "--unique_users"` --> Display unique users